-Intact Public Entities has been working with municipalities for over 90 years.
+IPE has been working with municipalities for over 95 years.
 We understand municipal liability and we are here to assist you in addressing your various risks.
 We believe the best way to keep your total insurance costs low is by preventing claims before they happen.
-As a Intact Public Entities client, you have unrestricted access to our risk management services - at no extra charge.
+As an IPE client, you have unrestricted access to our risk management services - at no extra charge.
 These include educational sessions, consultation services and on-site inspections.
 Our experts can analyze your operational policies and procedures, identify exposures and risks in your facilities, and consult with municipal workers on risk management topics.